aisandler/marketing-calendar-saas/USER_GUIDE.md

 This user guide covers the basic functionality of the Marketing Calendar SaaS application.
 As the application evolves, this guide will be updated to reflect new features and improvements.

 For technical issues or questions not covered here, please contact your system administrator or support team.

+## User Roles and Permissions

+## Managing Campaigns

+## Working with Briefs

+### Creating a Brief

+1. Navigate to the Briefs section
+2. Click "New Brief"
+3. Fill in the required information:
+   - Title
+   - Description
+   - Brand
+   - Start Date
+   - Due Date
+   - Resource Assignment
+4. Click "Create Brief"

+### Managing Briefs

+- View brief details by clicking on a brief
+- Update brief status as work progresses
+- Add comments and attachments as needed
+- Track resource allocation and hours

+## Resource Management

+## Brand Management

+## Reports and Analytics